 Frequently Asked Questions

 Apprehensions and questions hound a potential fresher right before admission, counselling, and even before class.
 In this article, we try our best to alleviate the suspense.
-If the answers below don’t cover what you need or you’re looking for any more information, head over to our official Freshers’ group to have your doubts cleared.
+If the answers below don’t cover what you need or you’re looking for any more information, join the official freshers’ group for any queries.

 What are the cut-offs for each stream?
 Is it possible to get a certain stream even if I do not make the cut?

 The cut-offs for the years 2017 and 2018 (at the end of the fifth round of counselling) in the main campus are as follows.
 There is an intra-institute sliding round followed by a spot round as well.
 Students can apply for a branch change at the end of freshman year on the basis of their CGPA and availability of seats.
 If you haven’t checked your rank yet, click here.

 The campus placement statistics vary slightly every year.
 In general, the placement rate is moderately high and the packages are good.
 MIT has a well-organized placement team comprising faculty and student coordinators from each department.
 If you wish to know more about the placement procedure, click here.

 How is one eligible for a scholarship at MIT?

 Manipal Academy of Higher Education (MAHE) offers scholarship opportunities as well as fee waivers based on the parents’ annual income and the student’s academic performance.
 A detailed run-down of the scholarship offered by MAHE can be accessed here.

 What are the documents I’ll need to bring for the counselling round?
 Which campus ought I go to for the same?